Skip to main content

 • type: The type of the component defined in this directory

 • attributes: A dictionary of attributes that are specific to this component type.
-The schema for these attributes is defined by the get_schema method on the component class.
+The schema for these attributes is defined by attributes on the Component and totally customized by overriding get_model_cls method on the component class.

 To see a sample component.yaml file for your specific component, you can run: